j0ly/FirstProject/README.md

    * reboot
 4. Open http://yourserver/firstproject/admin/createdb.php in the browser, from the host*, to create the database (yourserver = the IP from step 2).

+*) host = the computer/os running the VirtualBox virtual machine

 ### How to use:

 * Open http://yourserver/firstproject/ in a browser, from the host (yourserver = the IP from step 2 above).